 Mobile data is fast, cheap and available almost everywhere in Asia so it is no wonder the only way to truly explore like a local, and to get off the beaten track (without worrying about ever being lost) is to get connected.
 So why wait?
 Discover more in Taiwan by sorting out the best local SIM card now.

-Here are 10 of the best activities to do on your own in Taipei, but if you have more time you might want to explore our more comprehensive 25 Fun Things To Do In Taipei article.
+Here are 10 of the best activities to do on your own in Taipei, but if you have more time you might want to explore our more comprehensive 25 Fun Things To Do In Taipei article or our 3 days in Taipei guide.

 Taipei’s stunning skyline will inevitably be one of the most exciting parts of your trip, and you should take it in from the best viewpoint in the entire city: Elephant Mountain.
 To get to the top, you’ll take a short but beautiful hike from the downtown area.
 Once you reach the peak, you will be blown away by the grandiosity of the Taipei skyline.
 If there’s one photo you need to take on your trip to Taiwan, it’s this one.